-- Call the Northwest Immigrant Rights Project (NWIRP) at 253-383-0519 or 877-814-6444; - Leave the detainee's name and A number (see below).
+- Call the Northwest Immigrant Rights Project (NWIRP) at 253-383-0519 or 877-814-6444; - Leave the detained person's name and A number (see below).

 Due to the volume of calls, NWIRP will not be able to return any calls.
-Please be assured that the detainee will be scheduled for a Legal Orientation Rights Presentation as soon as possible.
-The detainee can also request to speak with one of NWIRP's lawyers one-on-one after a presentation.
+Please be assured that the detained person will be scheduled for a Legal Orientation Rights Presentation as soon as possible.
+The detained person can also request to speak with one of NWIRP's lawyers one-on-one after a group presentation.

-Please note that most detainees will NOT be represented by NWIRP because there are too many pro se detainees.
-However, NWIRP will provide legal assistance to detainees as long as they are pro se.
+Please note that most detained people will NOT be represented by NWIRP because there are too many pro se detained people compared with the size of staff.
+However, NWIRP will provide legal assistance to detained people as long as they are pro se.